TsuguhikoOkada/githubstudy/README.md

 # this is readme.md

-My name is Tsuguhiko Okada
+My name is Tsuguhiko Okada.